Barbecue in the United States: Hawaii

 The cooking customs of the indigenous peoples of Polynesia became the traditional Hawaiian luau of the Native Hawaiians.
 It was brought to international attention by 20th-century tourism to the islands.

 The Korean immigrant community heavily influenced the development of the Hawaiian barbecue tradition.
 Serving barbecued meat, slathered in sweet garlic teriyaki sauce, over bowls of steamed vegetables and rice is common in both Hawaiian and Korean barbecue cuisines.
 Interpretations of bulgogi and bibimbap, recreated with local Hawaiian ingredients like pineapple and spam, can be found in many Hawaiian barbecue menus.

 Minnesota

 Minnesota-style barbecue is a new development within the state which mainly draws from other barbecue traditions in the United States along with some Scandinavian influence.
 The Scandinavian influence is seen through the use horseradish instead of chilis, along with lingonberry barbecue sauce, and lefse.
 It uses standard meats such as brisket, pulled pork, and ribs, but also utilizes unique ones, such as elk sausage and salmon.
 Another difference is the usage of sugar maple.

 Hmong-style barbecue is very popular in St. Paul.

+New York

+Chicken barbecues

+Chicken barbecues have been popular events in Upstate New York since the mid-20th century.
+This regional variety of barbecue originated with Dr. Robert C. Baker, a food science professor at Cornell University who sought to develop new products and markets for the poultry industry.

+Prior to Baker's developments most barbecuing required a dug pit with a large spit or grill, which was not practical for most people.
+Baker developed a barbecue setup made of portable sheets of galvanized iron two feet high and two feet apart surrounding a charcoal fire.
+Marinated chicken halves would be placed on metal turning racks over the flames and rotated to cook evenly with exterior charring.

+Baker found that tomato-based sauces resulted in burned chicken and created a tangy vinegar-based sauce instead.
+In the decades that followed, barbecued chicken became a mainstay at fire department fundraisers and county fairs in New York and its surrounding regions.